 - Almost 40 years of NICU experience- we take care of babies each and every day.

 When critical care is needed, nothing replaces speed of care, expertise and experience.

-Our Level III Regional status means babies are transferred to St. Luke's from other area hospitals - sometimes with our neonatal transport team, which uses a high-frequency portable ventilator aboard Lifeguard air ambulance.
+Our Level III Maternal and Neonatal Center status means babies are transferred to St. Luke's from other area hospitals - sometimes with our neonatal transport team, which uses a high-frequency portable ventilator aboard Lifeguard air ambulance.

 - St. Luke's Neonatal Transport Team consists of registered nurses and respiratory therapists who are specially trained in the management and transport of critically ill or premature newborns.